jaspector

 Monday through Friday, 7:30 a.m. to 5 p.m.

-Typical inspection sequence: Zoning permit approval first, then zoning inspection before structure is built or installed; separate Greene County inspections apply where a building permit is also required.
+Typical sequence: Zoning permit approval first, then zoning inspection before structure is built or installed; separate Greene County inspections apply where a building permit is also required.

-Do I need a building permit in Beavercreek, OH?
+01 Do I need a building permit in Beavercreek, OH?

 Beavercreek requires a zoning permit for residential construction or replacement of structures such as fences, decks, sheds, pools, garages, retaining walls, patio covers, and additions.
 For commercial property, zoning permits are required for new occupancies, signs, additions, facade renovations, parking lot renovations, and new or replacement structures.

-How much does a building permit cost in Beavercreek, OH?
+02 How much does a building permit cost in Beavercreek, OH?

+Building permit fees in Beavercreek, OH are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Mixed; many zoning permits are flat-fee by permit type, with separate Planning and Development fee schedule..

-How do I apply for a building permit in Beavercreek, OH?
+03 How do I apply for a building permit in Beavercreek, OH?

-1. Confirm whether the work needs a Beavercreek zoning permit, a Greene County building permit, or both.
+To apply for a building permit in Beavercreek, OH, follow these steps: 1.
+Confirm whether the work needs a Beavercreek zoning permit, a Greene County building permit, or both.
 2. Apply through the Online Permit Center or submit the paper zoning application with fee to Planning and Development at City Hall.
 3. Upload or provide the supporting site plan and permit-specific application materials.
 4. City reviews zoning compliance and issues the zoning permit.
 5. Schedule the zoning inspection through the portal or by phone at least 24 hours in advance.
 6. Separately apply to Greene County Building Regulation for any building, plumbing, electrical, or HVAC permit required.

-What work is exempt from building permits in Beavercreek, OH?
+04 What work is exempt from building permits in Beavercreek, OH?

-How do I schedule a building inspection in Beavercreek, OH?
+05 How do I schedule a building inspection in Beavercreek, OH?

-Inspections can be scheduled via: Online Permit Center, (937) 427-5512.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Beavercreek, OH via: Online Permit Center, (937) 427-5512.
 At least 24 hours advance notice required..

-Other cities in Greene County
+Other jurisdictions in Greene County.

-View all Greene County jurisdictions →
+All Greene County jurisdictions →